cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 Probabilistic constructions of Hash, e.g., the MapToGroup function described by Boneh et al.
 {{BLS01}}.
 Their algorithm fails with probability 2^I, where I is a tunable parameter that one can control.
-Another variant, dubbed the "Try and Increment" approach, was described by Burns et al. {{ECOPRF}}.
+Another variant, dubbed the "Try and Increment" approach, was described by Boneh et al. {{BLS01}}.
 This function works by hashing input m using a standard hash function, e.g., SHA256, and then checking to see if the resulting point E(m, f(m)), for curve function f, belongs on E.
 This algorithm is expected to find a valid curve point after approximately two